latex4ei/tex4tum/_article/electronics/dsp/modulation.md

 ---
 title: Modulation
 ---
-modulation is the process of embedding a message signal, for example a digital bit stream or an analog audio signal, inside another signal that can be physically transmitted.
+Modulation is the process of embedding a message signal, for example a digital bit stream or an analog audio signal, inside another signal that can be physically transmitted.

 ## Analog modulation